-Ragi Cookies: For Growing Kids and everyone in the family
+Ragi cookies: For growing kids and everyone in the family

-It’s only recently I realised that my three years old had this craving of munching cookies right after waking up every morning.
+It’s only recently that I realised that my three-year-old had this craving of munching cookies right after waking up every morning.
 As kids grow, their nutritional needs grow too.
 And as an easier available option, I could have easily stocked up something directly from the nearby store.
-But hey, do we know the number of preservatives, refined ingredients and even taste enhancers are poured in just to make those trendily packed cookies look and taste delicious.
+But hey, do we know the number of preservatives, refined ingredients and even taste enhancers are poured in just to make those trendily packed cookies look and taste delicious?

-Here’s my attempt with RAGI (Finger Millet) Cookies.
+Here’s my attempt with Ragi (finger millet) cookies.
 They make a delicious breakfast platter if clubbed with a smoothie or just a glass of chocolate milk.
-And yes, the melt in mouth flavour of these cookies surely make Kids fall for them.
-So do try this recipe and let me know how your little one liked it.
+And yes, the melt-in-mouth flavour of these cookies surely make kids fall for them.

 Ingredients: